 - Does not work in cool, shady areas

-How do I do it? : This method will only work for a hot and sunny area with high summer temperatures, so make sure that you select an area of turf that meets these requirements.
+How do I do it? : This method will only work for a hot and sunny area with high summer temperatures, so make sure that you select an area of lawn that meets these requirements.
 Do not attempt this method in areas that are shady or cool – it will not work!
-Follow these easy steps to kill your turf using the Solarization method:
+Follow these easy steps to kill your grass using the solarization method:

-- Cut your grass as short as possible and water it well to prepare the turf for the process.
+- Cut your grass as short as possible and water it well to prepare the lawn for the process.